 1. Introduction (5 mins)

-The session will open with a welcome from Jamie and a brief introduction to the expedition.
+The session will open with a welcome from Jamie and a brief introduction to the expedition, as well as welcoming Joe Farrow, Schools Officer at the Ocean Conservation Trust.

 2. Subject knowledge (10 mins)

 Jamie will explain some of the reasons that sharks have hardly changed in 100 million years and will go on to pose questions for students to reflect on about what would make the ultimate coral animal.
-At this point you can distribute resources to students and they can begin dividing up the modelling clay, ensuring each piece has the same mass.
+Jamie will explain about shapes, adaptations, and fair tests.

 3. Activity time (15 mins)